replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

 Your customer will prepare for their installation by running the preflights checks.
-Since the preflights are embedded in the Harbor Helm chart, they first need to log into the Replicated registry with the `helm` command.
+Since the preflights are embedded in the Slackernews Helm chart, they first need to log into the Replicated registry with the `helm` command.
 This gives them access to your Helm chart via the Replicated Platform.